Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Introduction

-Existing research on stablecoin transparency predominantly focuses on on-chain behavior~\cite{xiang2023babd,tovanich2021empirical,chaudhari2021towards,wahrstatter2023improving,xiang2022leveraging,yu2023predicting}, while off-chain disclosures are treated as supplementary references rather than analyzable evidence.
-Despite increasing recognition of transparency as a core determinant of stablecoin credibility~\cite{mahrous2025sok,ante2023systematic}, no existing framework systematically integrates textual issuer disclosures with quantitative issuance data.
-This gap underscores the need for a unified analytical approach that semantically bridges off-chain attestations and on-chain indicators.
+Existing research on stablecoin transparency predominantly focuses on observable blockchain activity and related market behavior~\cite{xiang2023babd,tovanich2021empirical,chaudhari2021towards,wahrstatter2023improving,xiang2022leveraging,yu2023predicting}, while issuer disclosures are typically treated as supplementary references rather than analyzable evidence.
+Despite increasing recognition of transparency as a core determinant of stablecoin credibility~\cite{mahrous2025sok,ante2023systematic}, no existing framework systematically integrates textual issuer disclosures with quantitative issuance evidence.
+This gap underscores the need for a unified analytical approach that semantically aligns issuer-reported claims with observable circulation indicators.

-This separation across modalities highlights a central research gap: the absence of an automated, scalable approach that reconciles on-chain records with issuer disclosures.
-To address this gap, this paper first introduces an LLM-based automated framework that bridges the two transparency dimensions by jointly analyzing on-chain and off-chain data.
+This fragmentation across heterogeneous information sources highlights a central research gap: the absence of an automated, scalable approach for reconciling observable circulation records with issuer-reported disclosures.
+To address this gap, this paper introduces an LLM-based automated framework for bridging cross-domain transparency in stablecoins by jointly analyzing quantitative issuance evidence and textual disclosure records.
 The main contributions are as follows:

-\begin{itemize} \item We propose a novel integrative framework using LLMs to capture, parse, and semantically align data from both domains, extracting key financial indicators from issuer attestations and mapping them to corresponding blockchain metrics. \item We introduce a model context protocol (MCP) architecture that bridges multi-chain issuance data and issuer disclosures, enabling standardized LLM access, contextual retrieval, and cross-domain reasoning across quantitative and qualitative stablecoin information sources. \item We demonstrate the ability of LLMs to operate across heterogeneous data types in blockchain analytics, quantifying discrepancies between reported and observed circulation and examining their implications for transparency and price dynamics. \end{itemize}
+\begin{itemize} \item We propose a novel integrative framework using LLMs to capture, parse, and semantically align heterogeneous stablecoin information sources, extracting key financial indicators from issuer attestations and linking them to corresponding circulation and market metrics. \item We introduce a model context protocol (MCP) architecture that integrates cross-domain issuance data and issuer disclosures, enabling standardized LLM access, contextual retrieval, and cross-domain reasoning across quantitative and qualitative stablecoin information sources. \item We demonstrate the ability of LLMs to operate across heterogeneous evidence types in stablecoin analytics, quantifying discrepancies between reported and observed circulation and examining their implications for transparency and price dynamics. \end{itemize}

 In the following section, we review the relevant literature.